-Military Personnel Request and Visibility of Personnel Plans.
-The Defense Department is requesting \$9.6 billion for military personnel in the FY2006 supplemental, which would bring total funding for the year - including the bridge supplemental - to \$15.8 billion.
-This is \$2.9 billion less than received by DOD for FY2005.24 It is not clear why the level is almost \$3 billion lower this year.
+supplemental - to \$15.8 billion.
+This is \$2.9 billion less than received by DOD for FY2005.28 It is not clear why the level is almost \$3 billion lower this year.

 Additional War-related Military Personnel Benefits.
 In the FY2006 supplemental request, \$3.2 billion is slated to pay for additional war-related military personnel benefits including: